astrobytes-edu/astr596-modeling-universe/08-short-projects/project-3/project3_description_mcrt.md

 $$\langle\kappa\rangle_{\text{band,star}} = \frac{\int_{\lambda_1}^{\lambda_2} \kappa(\lambda) B_\lambda(T_{\text{eff,star}}) d\lambda}{\int_{\lambda_1}^{\lambda_2} B_\lambda(T_{\text{eff,star}}) d\lambda}$$

-**Why Planck mean opacity?** Each star emits radiation following its Planck function $B_Î»(T_\text{eff})$.
+**Why Planck mean opacity?** Each star emits radiation following its Planck function $B_\nu(T_\text{eff})$.
 The Planck mean weights the dust opacity by the actual spectrum of light emitted by the star.
 This gives the effective opacity "seen" by photons from that specific star.
 Since hot stars emit more blue light and cool stars emit more red light, each star experiences a different effective dust opacity in each band.

 **Important:** Calculate separate opacities for each star-band combination.
-A 38,500 K star will have different band-averaged opacities than a 9,100 K star, even using the same dust model, because their emission spectra weight the wavelength-dependent $Îº(Î»)$ differently.
+A 38,500 K star will have different band-averaged opacities than a 9,100 K star, even using the same dust model, because their emission spectra weight the wavelength-dependent $\kappa_{\lambda}$ differently.

 **Tip:** When creating each star, compute and store $\langle\kappa\rangle_\text{band}$ for each band in a dictionary or array as a `star` attribute for quick lookup during packet emission.